Easy Fridge Pickles

 Frequently Asked Questions

-- Refrigerator pickles that call for enough vinegar (5% acetic acid) can be safely stored in the refrigerator below 40°F up to a month.
+Refrigerator pickles that call for enough vinegar (5% acetic acid) can be safely stored in the refrigerator below 40°F up to a month.
 Some recipes claim a longer refrigerator-shelf life.

-- One pound will yield about 3 cups of sliced cucumbers.
+One pound will yield about 3 cups of sliced cucumbers.

-- They can be stored in the refrigerator for up to a few weeks.
+They can be stored in the refrigerator for up to a few weeks.
 However, they’re best consumed within the first couple of weeks when their flavors are at their peak.
 Over time, the pickles may become softer and less crunchy.

-- It's generally recommended not to reuse the brine for subsequent batches of pickles.
+It’s generally recommended NOT to reuse the brine for subsequent batches of pickles.

 More Recipes Like This

-Easy Overnight Pickles
+Easy Fridge Pickles

 Ingredients

-- 1 lb English cucumbers ⅛-1/4 inch slices
+- 1 pound English cucumbers

 - 1 cup thinly sliced yellow onion

-- 1 ½ cups distilled white vinegar
+- 1 1/2 cups distilled white vinegar

-- ½ cup sugar
+- 1/2 cup sugar

-- 2 teaspoon mustard seeds
+- 2 teaspoons mustard seeds

 - 1 teaspoon kosher salt

-- ¼-1/2 teaspoon crushed red pepper flakes
+- 1/4-1/2 teaspoon crushed red pepper flakes

 Instructions